BlindexDAO/BlinDEX/documentation/running-tasks-with-multisig.md

       - This will only approve the transaction batch.
 You will have to execute it (as `timelock proposer` manually from terminal), using: `task("execute-timelock-transaction")`.

 Remember it's a Timelock contract and it has time constraints.
-You **can approve**, but you **cannot execute** a transaction before ETA.
-After ETA you only have the grace priod (configured in Timelock contract) to execute the transaction.
+You **can approve**, but you **cannot execute** a transaction before the `executionStartTimestamp`.
+After the `executionStartTimestamp` you only have the grace period (configured in the Timelock contract) to execute the transaction.